 Comprehensive Brain Health Evaluation

-A variety of diagnostic tests are conducted to rule out medical causes of memory loss.
+A variety of diagnostic tests are conducted to rule out medical causes of cognitive impairment.

-- Blood tests identify or rule out medical conditions that can contribute to memory impairment, such as:
+- Blood tests identify or rule out medical conditions that can contribute to cognitive impairment, such as:

 - Infections: urinary tract infection, respiratory infection, sepsis, encephalitis